wewerak47/Minecraft_Pre-generate_World/README.md

 # Minecraft_Pre-generate_World
-Powershell script to pregenerate world
+Powershell script to pre-generate world

  ## How to run the Script
 1. Change values in **Settings** Section in the Script